sco1/bumper/README.md

   Bump the requested version component.

-  Allowable `BUMP_BY` values differ based on the project's specified versioning type:
-      * SemVer - major, minor, patch
+  Allowable `BUMP_BY` values differ based on the project's specified versioning type: SemVer - (major, minor, patch), CalVer - (date)
-      * CalVer - date

-  When using CalVer, if the user's current UTC date is the same as the current project version, then the Micro component is incremented.
-Otherwise, the date components are bumped to the user's current UTC date and Micro reset to `0`.
+  When using CalVer, if the user's current UTC month is the same as the current project version, then the Micro component is incremented.
+Otherwise, the date components are bumped to the user's current UTC month and Micro reset to `0`.

   If `dry_run` is `True`, the requested diff will be displayed in the terminal & no file modifications will take place.